AdSense as we all know, rejects thousands of applications everyday for several reasons.

 The wrong thing I did back then was that I faced all those problems by myself.
 I didn’t interact with other bloggers.
 If you are currently doing that, then you have to correct that mentality.
 The laptop screen is already a boring place enough.
 Why make it anymore boring?

-Get in touch with other bloggers in forums or by commenting you their posts, especially those that have been there for years.
+Get in touch with other bloggers in forums or by commenting on their posts, especially those that have been there for years.
 I am certain many people will be ready to help.

 2. Make appropriate changes